 When I was a kid, I made a list of things that scared me.
-I was honest, while at the same time restricting myself to the real night terrors, rather than the vaguely unsettling.
-Like a Desert Island Disks list I got it down to seven:
+Like a Desert Island Disks list, I got it down to seven:

-- Spiders (foreign and domestic, especially the really big sod in the attic that my dad insisted on referring to as ‘Sam’).
+- Spiders, especially the really big sod in the attic that my dad insisted on referring to as ‘Sam’.

 - Velociraptor hide and seek.

 - Being coated in boiling wax and turned into a shop dummy (Carry on Screaming at age five is not a comedy).

 Number 7 was the worst of the lot.
 We’d been mates at preschool but by Year 2 I was his primary target.
 Impending Armageddon paled by comparison.
 I therefore knew that this list was explosive information.
 If my secrets were discovered, I was pretty sure Gary Beckett would find a way to expose me to all these horrors, even if it meant cloning dinosaurs.
 (He’d probably find someone clever who’d done it and then nick them off him.)
 And whether or not he could commune with spirits or had the means to facilitate the apocalypse – which, again, I would not put past him – he could certainly lay his weirdly girlish hands on a shitload of spiders.

 ‘He must never know,’ I said out loud, in the stillness of my bedroom, as if uttering a short prayer.
 I carefully tore the page out of my exercise book.